 If you need dental crowns or bridges in Westchester, look no further than Advanced Dentistry of Scarsdale!
 Our lead prosthodontist Dr. Steven Brisman has over 35 years of experience creating custom dental crowns and bridges for his patients.
 Our practice offers exceptional cosmetic dentistry, so you can feel confident that selecting us for your dental restorations is the right choice!
 If you do happen to require other procedures to strengthen your teeth and gums before receiving a crown or bridge, you won’t have to go looking for a periodontist–we have one right here!
 Our practice has three specialists that will work together to make sure you love your smile.

 Our in-house dental laboratory also cuts the wait time!
 This allows us to send in your impressions and get an accurate, beautiful dental crown much faster than offices that outsource their fabrications.
 We care deeply about all our patients, and we want to make sure you are happy and feel comfortable with your dental crown.
 Call us today for a consultation at (914) 725-7100!

 What Is the Procedure for Getting a Dental Crown or Bridge?

-During the first visit, your dentist will check the roots and bone of the damaged tooth or supporting teeth to check for stability.
+During the first visit, your dentist will examine the roots and bone of the damaged tooth or supporting teeth to check for stability.
 If there is too much damage, you may need another procedure, like a dental implant, to replace the tooth.
 If the tooth is ready, we will numb the area surrounding the tooth and shape it for the crown or crowns.

 On the second visit, we will fit your crown or bridge.
 When your dentist creates the tooth, we will also make sure its color matches the rest of your teeth.
-We will then numb the area around the tooth or teeth for the fitting and we will check the shape and fitting to make sure it fits perfectly.
+We will then numb the area around the tooth or teeth for the fitting and check the shape to make sure it fits perfectly.
 If all looks well, we will cement the crown or bridge into place.